PC 459 Second-Degree or First-Degree Burglary

 - I've gotten cases mitigated, and lesser charged files against my clients.

-I've done many things to let you take control of your life, survive for your family and your career, and take control of your life back.
+I've done many things to let you take control of your life, survive for your family and career, and take control of your life.

 Pick up the phone now.
 Ask for a meeting with Ron Hedding.
 I love to help people just like you to get you back on course and protect everything important to you, including your career, family, and freedom.